-- A 2-string TM can decide PALINDROME in O(n) steps. - It copies the input to the second string. - The cursor of the first string is positioned at the first symbol of the input. - The cursor of the second string is positioned at the last symbol of the input. - The two cursors are then moved in opposite directions until the ends are reached. - The machine accepts if and only if the symbols under the two cursors are identical at all steps.
+- A 2-string TM can decide PALINDROME in O(n) steps. - It copies the input to the second string. - The cursor of the first string is positioned at the first symbol of the input. - The cursor of the second string is positioned at the last symbol of the input. - The symbols under the cursors are then compared. - The two cursors are then moved in opposite directions until the ends are reached. - The machine accepts if and only if the symbols under the two cursors are identical at all steps.